-Joakim Medin is a freelance journalist, author, lecturer and frequently also a photographer, based in Sweden.
+Joakim Medin is a Swedish journalist, author, lecturer and photographer based in Sweden.
 Originally a secondary school teacher, I did my first work as a journalist during the coup d’etat in Honduras in 2009.
-I have a deep interest in foreign, investigative journalism and mostly write on the ground stories about democracy development, political and armed conflicts, human rights, populism, poverty development and refugee crisis.
+I have a deep interest in investigative journalism and foreign reporting and mostly write on the ground stories about democracy development, politics, right wing populism and extremism, human rights, armed conflicts, refugee crisis and poverty related topics.

 I have also co-authored several anthology books, and authored several reports.
-I am a member of the Swedish Union of Journalists, and I lecture a lot about my field of work, my profession and my discoveries.
+I am a member of the Swedish Union of Journalists, and Swedish PEN.
+I also lecture a lot about my field of work, my profession and my discoveries.

 Press Photos of Joakim Medin